-As I was finishing my contract with the agency I felt excited to jump back into freelancing
+As I was finishing my contract I felt excited to jump back into freelancing.

 In the past, I had dabbled in freelancing with a few different ideas.
 However, this time I wasn’t sure exactly what I wanted to specialize in besides that it should be related to online marketing, so I could leverage my skills from my day job.